 Amazon Echo Input Bottom line

-Amazon has made Alexa accessible to everyone with the Echo Dot.
+Amazon has made Alexa accessible to everyone with the Echo Dot, which we still consider one of the best Alexa speakers available.
 The Echo Input now looks to do the same for those that want to add Alexa smarts to older speakers, hi-fi systems, or receivers.
 The low profile makes it an ideal candidate for the job, and the stellar performance combined with the low cost makes it an easy recommendation.

 If you're looking to add Alexa smarts to an older stereo or speaker, the Echo Input should be your go-to option.
 The device retails for $35, but you'll routinely find it on sale for $20.
 And at that price, it's a no-brainer considering you get the full Alexa experience and multi-room audio.